Show by Label

 Here is the board in action:

 I tweaked the DAC output range by populating the three resistors to get as close to a 500 gain as possible.
-At this little adjustment range, it is more difficult to get the sweet spot set by a DAC value of 32767 (the mid range) and also the linerarization values that will be accepted by the script.
+At this reduced adjustment range, it is more difficult to get the sweet spot set by a DAC value of 32767 (the mid range) and also the linerarization values that will be accepted by the script.

 This circuit works well, and can be used as a general purpose GPSDO or as an external clock for a (reciprocal) counter that needs high stability and precision.

 I recently found an interesting approach that I'm investigating now.
-It uses a more modern version of the 4046, unfortunately, apperantly the best one they use in this design, a Nexperia 74HCT7046 is discontinued and hard to get and the even more advanced 74HCT9046 is obsolete and I cannot find any stock at my prefered suppliers.
+It uses a more modern version of the 74HC4046, unfortunately, apperantly the best one they use in this design, a Nexperia 74HCT7046 is discontinued and hard to get and the even more advanced 74HCT9046 is obsolete and I cannot find any stock at my prefered suppliers.
 I wanted to try one, but that no longer makes sense.
 You can still get them from a few sources, but make sure you can trust them.
 I ordered two of the 74HC7046, we'll see if they are genuine.

 I bread-boarded the circuit that I found here: